SiegeEngineers/aoe2cm2/README.md

 These actions are usually executed by the users (Host & Guest).

-### pick
+#### pick
-select one of the civilisations for play; it cannot be picked again by the same player in a future turn
+select one of the civilisations for play

-### ban
+#### ban
-prevent the opponent from picking the selected civilisation in a future turn; it cannot be banned again by the same player in a future turn
+prevent the opponent or both players (depending on modifiers) from picking the selected civilisation in a future turn

-### nonexclusive pick
-select one of the civilisations for play; it can be selected again in a future turn.

-### nonexclusive ban
-prevent the opponent from picking the selected civilisation in a future turn; it can be banned again in a future turn.

-### global pick
-select one of the civilisations for play, it cannot be picked again by any player in a future turn

-### global ban
-prevent any player from picking the selected civilisation in a future turn

-### hidden pick
+#### snipe
-select one of the civilisations for play without showing it to the opponent yet
+Ban one of the opponent's picks

-### hidden ban
-prevent the opponent from picking the selected civilisation in a future turn without showing it to the opponent yet

-### hidden global ban
+### Modifiers

+#### Exclusivity

+There are three values for Exclusivity: `NONEXCLUSIVE`, `EXCLUSIVE`, and `GOBAL`.

-prevent any player from picking the selected civilisation in a future turn without showing it to the opponent yet
+A `GLOBAL` ban means that neither player may pick the civilisation in the future,

-### exclusive hidden pick
-select one of the civilisations for play without showing it to the opponent yet; it cannot be picked again by the same player in a future turn

-### exclusive hidden ban
-prevent the opponent from picking the selected civilisation in a future turn without showing it to the opponent yet;
-it cannot be banned again by the same player in a future turn

-### snipe
-Ban one of the opponent's picks; the same pick cannot be sniped twice

-### hidden snipe
-Ban one of the opponent's picks without showing it to the opponent yet; the same pick cannot be sniped twice
+an `EXCLUSIVE` ban means that the player *cannot* ban the civilisation again in the future,
+a `NONEXCLUSIVE` ban means that the player *can* ban the civilisation again in the future, but that makes no sense honestly, so don't use that.

+A `GLOBAL` pick means that *neither player* may pick the civilisation *again* in the future,
+an `EXCLUSIVE` pick means that the player *cannot* pick the civilisation again in the future,
+a `NONEXCLUSIVE` pick means that the player *can* pick the civilisation again in the future.

+#### Hidden

+A hidden pick or ban is not shown to the opponent or spectators until it is revealed by an admin `REVEAL` action.

+#### Parallel

+During a parallel turn, both players execute their respective action at the same time.
+The turn is over once both players have completed their respective action or have run out of time.
+To configure a parallel turn, create two turns and mark the *first* one as parallel.

 ### Admin actions

 These actions can only be executed by the server.

-### reveal picks
+#### reveal picks
-show all hidden picks to all players
+show all hidden picks to all players and spectators

-### reveal bans
+#### reveal bans
-show all hidden bans to all players; should be done after hidden bans before the next picks
+show all hidden bans to all players and spectators; should be done after hidden bans before the next picks

-### reveal snipes
+#### reveal snipes
-show all hidden snipes to all players
+show all hidden snipes to all players and spectators

-### reveal all
+#### reveal all
 reveal picks, bans, and snipes

 ## Validations